apache/pekko/akka-docs/src/main/paradox/typed/distributed-data.md

 @scala[[LMDB](https://symas.com/lmdb/technical/)]@java[[LMDB](https://github.com/lmdbjava/lmdbjava/)] is the default storage implementation.
-It is possible to replace that with another implementation by implementing the actor protocol described in `akka.cluster.ddata.DurableStore` and defining the `akka.cluster.distributed-data.durable.store-actor-class` property for the new implementation.
+It is possible to replace that with another implementation by implementing the actor protocol described in `org.apache.pekko.cluster.ddata.DurableStore` and defining the `akka.cluster.distributed-data.durable.store-actor-class` property for the new implementation.

 The location of the files for the data is configured with: